microbs-io/microbs-core/README.md

 ### <a name="state"></a>`state`

-`state` provides a read-write interface to the microbs state file (`.state`) and stores its values in memory as a read-write object.
+`state` provides a read-write interface to the microbs state file (`state.yaml`) and stores its values in memory as a read-write object.

 #### <a name="state.load"></a> `state.load(filepath?: string)`

 Load, parse, and persist in memory the microbs state file, which is located by `filepath`.
-By default, `filepath` is `$CWD/.state`, where `$CWD` is the current directory of the user running the microbs CLI.
+By default, `filepath` is `$CWD/state.yaml`, where `$CWD` is the current directory of the user running the microbs CLI.
+If the file doesn't exist, then the default `filepath` is `$HOME/.microbs/confstateig.yaml`.
 Usually plugins don't need to run `state.load()` except during tests, because the microbs CLI will load the state file before it loads the plugins and store the filepath at `context.get('path.state')`.

 #### <a name="state.get"></a> `state.get(path?: string)`